Graduate Assistant Positions

-Each semester, there are a limited number of available positions for Business Graduate Assistants.
+Each semester, there are a limited number of available positions for Graduate Assistants at Silberman College of Business.

 Graduate Assistants are involved in research and may also provide a variety of administrative responsibilities in support of many academic and educational programs in the College.
 Graduate Assistants are expected to attend assistantship meetings, support program initiatives, and perform duties as needed by the College.

 Each semester, Graduate Assistants work 340 hours (20 hours per week, for 17 weeks) and receive compensation in the form of tuition credits and a cash stipend.

 Graduate Assistants must carry a minimum full time course load of at least nine credits but no more than twelve credits per semester.
 Graduate Assistants need to receive permission from the Associate Dean’s office to work in any other job, on-campus or off.

 The Graduate Assistantship cannot be used in conjunction with any other University tuition discount and/or University aid program.